bcowgill/perljs/README.md

 ## TODO

-Check the releasing scripts for pnpm/npm.
-Document the version/release targets/procedure.
+wip Check the releasing scripts for pnpm/npm. wip Document the version/release targets/procedure.
 Publish to Github packages.
 Add Badges for Stylelint etc
 wip Submit CSS dark changes to nyc/istanbul project and/or release as nyc-html-dark npm package